bhamail/pinexus/src/site/markdown/setup.md

       http://<the Pi IP address>:8081

    The default Nexus administrator credentials are user: `admin`, password: `admin123`.
+   Huzah!
+Nexus is running on your Pi.

    *@TODO Add wrapper/deamon setup notes*